 The standard rate of corporate income tax is 0% with exceptions for financial service companies (10% tax rate), utility companies (20% tax rate) and large corporate retailers (varies depending on the profits, maximum 20%).
 Company income from property or property development is also taxed at 20%.
 Any dividend or distribution from the company is taxable in the hands of the shareholder.

 Revenue Jersey is the Island's tax department and is responsible for administering and collecting personal income tax, corporate income tax, goods and services tax and other revenues.

 Jersey’s tax year runs from 1 January to 31 December each year.

-Every January, you’ll be sent a personal tax return form to complete for the previous year.
-You’ll need to complete this and send it to Revenue Jersey by the last Friday in May.
+Every January, you’ll be asked to complete a personal tax return form for the previous year.

 Calculating your personal tax

 Standard rate 20%

 The Jersey personal tax system is set up so that the maximum rate of tax you pay is 20%.

 Use our tax calculator to get an idea of how much tax you'll pay.